shripalsoni04/nativescript-angular-web-starter/README.md

 ## Known Issues and Solution
 1. Regarding AOT
-  - When you prepare aot build or serve project in aot mode, make sure you comment the exclude configuration in web/src/tsconfig.json file.
+  - When you prepare AOT build or serve project in AOT mode, make sure you comment the exclude configuration in web/src/tsconfig.json file.
 Because currently AOT build also trying to compile test files and failing .This is know issue and can be tracked at https://github.com/angular/angular-cli/issues/2736.
 Once it is resolved, we can keep this uncommented for better unit testing support.
   ```
   // "exclude": [
   //   "**/*.spec.ts",